al0vya/fv1-cpp/README.md

 # FV1_cpp

+## About

+This project is a model that can simulate one-dimensional shallow water flow by numerically solving the [shallow water equations](https://en.wikipedia.org/wiki/Shallow_water_equations).

 To use this model you need to have [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) or higher.
 You also need to have [Python](https://www.python.org/downloads/).

 ## Building the model executable